Abuja DSS attack

 The Abuja DSS attack was a coordinated terrorist attack by the Islamic group Boko Haram on the Department of State Security, Abuja on 31 March 2014 in a bid to escape from detention.

 This resulted in the death of 21 insurgents who attempted to escape leaving 2 security personnel severely injured.

 Incident

 The incident occurred on Sunday 31 March 2014 in the morning, when one of the service suspect handler went to the detention to serve their breakfast.

 In a bid to return to his office, he was disarmed by one of the insurgents who hit him on the head with his handcuff in an attempt to escape.
 This incessant action drew the attention of the armed guards who shot in the air to stop them.
-This effort was futile until the army officers came in to suppress the uprising.
-Twenty-one prisoners were killed by the military personnel and two government officials were seriously injured.
+This effort was futile until the Special Threats Assault and Tactics Team (STATT) of the DSS came in to suppress the uprising.
+Twenty-one prisoners were killed by the personnel and two government officials were seriously injured.